labgem/microscope-user-doc/docs/content/compgenomics/prophages_defense_systems.rst

 Overview
 ********

-This page displays prophage and defense systems found in the genome.
+This page displays prophages and defense systems found in the genome.

 A prophage is a bacteriophage genome that is integrated within a prokaryote genome.
 We use Phigaro to detect such regions.